jubalh/awesome-package-maintainer/README.md

 # Credit
 Thanks to everybody who contributed to this guide and to the authors of all the linked Websites, blogs, etc.

-Special thanks and credit to the SUSE Pack team.
+Special thanks and credit to the whole SUSE Pack team, and to:
+* Tomáš Chvátal
+* Dominique Leuenberger
+* Marcus Rueckert
+* Andreas Sturmlechner